 Resources to help with decision making

-If you are pregnant and have been offered a COVID-19 vaccine, the decision whether to have the vaccination is your choice.
+Vaccination is recommended in pregnancy, but the decision whether to have the vaccine is your choice.
 You may find the following resources helpful:

 Q. Which pregnant women are being offered a COVID-19 vaccine?

-The JCVI advises that pregnant women at high risk of exposure to the virus or with high risk medical conditions (who meet the definition of being clinically extremely vulnerable) should consider having a COVID-19 vaccine in pregnancy.
-Pregnant women with high risk medical conditions are being offered vaccination because their underlying condition may put them at high risk of experiencing serious complications of COVID-19.
+Previously their advice was that pregnant women at high risk of exposure to the virus or with high risk medical conditions should consider having a COVID-19 vaccine in pregnancy.

-If you are eligible for and have been offered a COVID-19 vaccine, the decision whether to have the vaccination in pregnancy is your choice.
-Make sure you understand as much as you can about COVID-19 and about the vaccine and discuss your options with a trusted source like your doctor or midwife.
+The decision whether to have the vaccination in pregnancy is your choice.
+Make sure you understand as much as you can about COVID-19 and about the vaccine and you may want to discuss your options with a trusted source like your doctor or midwife.